Click to grab your free copy of our Garden Tools Cheat Sheet!

 69. Sweet Meat Pumpkins

-The pumpkins can last in the open for 6 months before they should be brought to the kitchen to be cooked.
+The pumpkins can last in the open for 6sixmonths before being brought to the kitchen for cooking.
 A single squash can weigh around 10 to 15 lbs after an average harvest period of at least 115 days.

 Click here to buy them on Amazon.